 In addition to features, we're in search of shorter pieces for the front of the magazine.
 Our front-of-book section features 1500-1800 word columns on film, television, language, activism, advertising, publishing, and more, with pieces taking the form of reviews, critical essays, Q&As, and activist profiles.
 Past columns brought attention to the links between fatphobia and homophobia, the role of women in the Tea Party movement, and an analysis of Pinterest as a "women's website."

 We're always on the lookout for Love It/Shove It items.
 Love/Shoves are short (under 500 words) but sharp-eyed and cogent analyses of the latest things that either pleased you or enraged you.
 We're looking for pieces that are timely, and, more importantly, go beyond the sentiment of "Wow, this sucks!" in search of deeper meaning.
 Love/Shoves are accepted on a rolling basis, and are often printed on our website as well as in the magazine, so send things along whenever the mood strikes.
 Examples of former "Love-Its" include New Orleans's "Sissy" Bounce music movement, the PMS Cupcake, and the "Not Your Baby" phone app.
 Some "Shove-Its" took on anti-abortion legislation, faulty ‘g-spot’ science and Urban Outfitters’ appropriation of Navajo culture.

 In addition, we have Bitch List items, 100-word pieces highlighting the best of pop culture, whether it's a new DVD box set of I Love Lucy, a labia-shaped skatepark, or a fun, feminist-friendly website.
 We also feature film, music, and book reviews.
 If there's a review up your sleeve, pitch it our way (no full draft submissions, please), keeping in mind the magazine's release date and the timeliness of your review.
 If you're interested in being added to our regular roster of reviewers, contact andi [at] b-word.org with samples.

-Payment is $100 for features, $50 for front-of-book pieces, and $25 for Love/Shoves.
+Payment is $200 for features, $100 for front-of-book and book/screen/music features, and $40 for Love/Shoves.
 Please send all materials to [email protected], but if you must use snail mail, include a SASE and reach us at:

 4930 NE 29th Ave.